 During Years 7 and 8, students will study a broad and balanced curriculum which includes English, maths and science.
 Students will also study a range of expressive arts subjects, geography, history, religious education through the Life programme, computer science, technology subjects, a modern foreign language and physical education.

 Students will start studying GCSE or equivalent courses in Year 9.
 These will include English (including English Literature), mathematics and science (which includes physics, chemistry and biology).
 Students will also study physical education and the Life programme.

 During Years 9 to 11, students will study a variety of Guided Pathway courses.
 These courses will all contribute to the qualifications a student will gain over the course of Key Stage 4.
 The courses currently being delivered at Key Stage 4 are included in the table below.

-Please keep checking here for the list of guided pathway courses that will be on offer.
+Please see the list of guided pathway courses below:

 All our Post 16 pathways are designed to provide structure and a challenging personalised learning programme.
 Every student in Years 12 and 13 will study a combination of academic and/or vocational qualifications that are linked to their future plans.